One-milligram torsional pendulum toward experiments at the quantum-gravity interface: Abstract

 The optical setup around the pendulum is shown in Figure~\ref{fig:setup}(b).
 The output of a 780-nm DFB laser is split into two paths: one to probe the pendulum's motion (10~$\mu\text{W}$) and the other to manipulate it through radiation pressure (0-4~mW).
 Accousto-optic modulators (AOM) enable intensity control on each path.
 The Gaussian probe beam is incident at the center of the pendulum, and circulates back to a quadrant photodiode (QPD), which reads the horizontal and vertical positions of the beam to yield the pendulum motion.

 An arrangement of cylindrical and spherical lenses maximizes the sensitivity to yaw motion (horizontal beam tilt), while minimizing the sensitivity to any type of mechanical mode that leads to a pitching-like motion (vertical beam tilt).
-The beam shaping principle (App.~\ref{app:tilt}) is based on two considerations: 1) independently of beam divergence, the fundamental tilt sensitivity is linearly proportional to the beam spot size $\text{w}_p$ at the pendulum, and 2) the utilized tilt sensitivity parameter $\mathcal{S}=\sqrt{\frac{8}{\pi}}\frac{d}{d\theta}\frac{\delta(\theta)}{\text{w}}~~(\text{rad}^{-1})$ can be maximized to $\mathcal{S}_\text{max}=\tfrac{\sqrt{32\pi}}{\lambda}\text{w}_p$ for any desired beam size at the detection point, extracting the tilt information optimally.
-In the definition of the sensitivity parameter, $\text{w}$ and $\delta(\theta)$ are the spot size and the tilt-induced beam displacement at the detection point; and $\lambda$ is the wavelength.
-With these definitions, the quantity $1/(\mathcal{S}~\theta)^2$ has the interpretation of the total number of photons required for the QPD to resolve a pendulum tilt $\theta$.
-The implemented probe beam profile and the sensitivity $\mathcal{S}$ as a function of detection distance are illustrated in Figure~\ref{fig:setup}(e). $\mathcal{S}$ is maximized in the horizontal channel and minimized in the vertical one, both for a large spot size at the detection point, avoiding photodiode gaps.
+The beam shaping principle (Supplementary Section 1.1) is based on two considerations: 1) independently of beam divergence, the fundamental tilt sensitivity is linearly proportional to the beam spot size $\text{w}_\text{p}$ at the pendulum, and 2) the utilized tilt sensitivity parameter $\mathcal{S}=\sqrt{\frac{8}{\pi}}\frac{d}{d\theta}\frac{\delta(\theta)}{\text{w}}~~(\text{rad}^{-1})$ can be maximized to $\mathcal{S}_\text{max}=\tfrac{\sqrt{32\pi}}{\lambda}\text{w}_\text{p}$ for any desired beam size at the detection point, extracting the tilt information optimally.
+In the definition of the sensitivity parameter, $\text{w}$ and $\delta(\theta)$ are the spot size and the tilt-induced beam displacement at the detection point; and $\lambda$ is the wavelength---see Supplementary Section 1.1 for additional discussions on $\mathcal{S}$.
+The implemented probe beam profile and the resulting $\mathcal{S}$ as a function of detection distance are illustrated in Figure~\ref{fig:setup}(e). $\mathcal{S}$ is maximized in the horizontal channel and minimized in the vertical one, both for a large spot size at the detection point, avoiding photodiode gaps.

-The QPD output is fed into a home-built analog feedback circuit to control the push beam power (App.~\ref{app:push}) incident on the corner of the pendulum to implement effective equations of motion for the yaw mode (Fig.~\ref{fig:setup}(b)).
+The QPD output is fed into a home-built analog feedback circuit to control the push beam power (Supplementary Section 1.2) incident on the corner of the pendulum to implement effective equations of motion for the yaw mode (Fig.~\ref{fig:setup}(b)).
 Although the detection is optimized for the yaw motion, smaller signals from all other modes of the pendulum are also available on the QPD output.
-We use these to dampen those other modes via feedback by pushing on the vacuum chamber with piezo-actuators (App.~\ref{app:modes}).
+We use these to dampen those other modes via feedback by pushing on the vacuum chamber with piezo-actuators (Supplementary Section 1.4).

-\section{Optomechanical control}
+\subsection{Optomechanical control}

 The feedback-based radiation forces are designed to implement the effective susceptibility function